versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Router.md

 #### router.close()
 {: #router-close .code}

-Closes the router, including all its transports and rtpObservers.
+Closes the router, including all its transports and RTP observers (such as audio level observers).

 #### router.createWebRtcTransport(options)
 {: #router-createWebRtcTransport .code}